Kafka

 But if a consumer disconnects before it commits it offsets, Kafka will be able to automatically resend the same data to another consumer.

-The offset model used by Kafka is good for processing batches of data - ie. large quantities of small events.
+The offset model used by Kafka is good for processing batches of data, ie. large quantities of small events.
 By comparison, the system of acknowledgements used by RabbitMQ is better when there are a smaller number of long-running tasks.

 Kafka’s system of offsets can also handle messages being dropped, to some extent.